1955 World Series: 50th Anniversary

 Commemorating the 50th anniversary of the franchise winning its first World Series (and only one while in Brooklyn), the Los Angeles Dodgers held a "weekend celebration in August [of 2005 ...] for the 11 surviving members of the 1955" team.

 The weekend before the anniversary, an autograph session was held in Bensonhurst, Brooklyn, featuring Game 7 hero Johnny Podres and, interestingly, two Dodgers who were not on the 1955 team — Ralph Branca, who had left the club in 1953 before returning in 1956, and Joe Pignatano, who joined the Dodgers in 1957.
 He won the World Series in 1959.

 No official commemorative event, however, took place in Brooklyn on October 4, 2005 (the actual anniversary of the Dodgers' triumph), prompting author Thomas Oliphant to argue that "on both coasts, we could have done a little bit better, especially for such an important memory".

 That being said, a small gathering of ten people took place at the site of Ebbets Field on October 4, 2005 "at 3:43 pm, 50 years to the minute from when the Brooklyn Dodgers won their only World Series."
 Brooklyn Paper journalist Ed Shakespeare reported that "[a]ll of the attendees came alone or in pairs, unaware of who else might attend", describing the event as "a sharing of memories from those who remembered".

 Aftermath

 For the Yankees, who appeared in and won five consecutive World Series titles from 1949 to 1953, this was the first loss for a Casey Stengel-led team.
-Like this fall classic, Stengel's final four trips as manager went the maximum seven games - they won a rematch against the Dodgers the following year, then made three more trips to the World Series during Stengel's tenure - winning in 1958 against the Milwaukee Braves after trailing 3–1 in the series, and losing in 1957 against the aforementioned Braves.
-They also returned in 1960, but lost to the Pittsburgh Pirates on a walk-off home run in Game 7.
+Like this fall classic, Stengel's final four trips as manager went the maximum seven games - they won a rematch against the Dodgers the following year, then made three more trips to the World Series during Stengel's tenure - winning in 1958 against the Milwaukee Braves in seven games after trailing 3–1 in the series, and losing in 1957 against the aforementioned Braves, also in seven games.
+They also returned in 1960, but lost to the Pittsburgh Pirates on a walk-off home run in Game 7 after being six outs away from the championship.